Node Functions

 Overview

-Node Functions simplifies your backend development process and provides a Node.js runtime that seamlessly integrates with front-end projects.
+Node Functions simplifies backend development and seamlessly integrates with front-end projects in a Node.js runtime.
+It supports traditional HTTP requests and real-time two-way communication through the WebSocket protocol.
 You can build and deploy dynamic APIs and complex business logic in a uniform project.
-The platform automatically handles version control, build and deploy, and intelligently scales according to workload, helping you quickly launch and achieve continuous delivery.
+The platform handles version control, build and deploy automatically, intelligently scales based on business workload, and helps you launch quickly with continuous delivery.

 Strengths